wviechtb/oor_stream/README.md

 ### Wolfgang Viechtbauer

-This repo contains the materials from the [Open Online R Stream](https://www.wvbauer.com/doku.php/live_streams).
+This repo contains the materials from all previous sessions of the [Open Online R Stream](https://www.wvbauer.com/doku.php/live_streams).